serhanaya/aws-generative-ai-demos/README.md

 # AWS Generative AI Demo Projects

-A collection of innovative demos showcasing the powerful integration of Generative AI with Amazon Web Services, including Bedrock, Lambda, and more.
+A collection of innovative demos based on the references below to showcase the powerful integration of Generative AI with Amazon Web Services, including Bedrock, Lambda, and more.

 ## Featured Projects